ClaraR93/paddle-adventures/README.md

 I tested my website on my MacBook Air (13-inch 2017) in Google Chrome and my Samsung A52 mobile phone.

-I also tested responsiveness on all different screen sizes, using chrome developer tools.
+I also tested responsiveness on all different screen sizes, using Chrome Developer Tools.

 Links: